Skip to contents

 seed = 91)

-Subset a condor object euqually for a variable
+Subset a condor object equally for a variable

 The subset_fcd_byparam function subsets the condor object to a specific number of randomly selected cells specified with the size parameter in each of the specified param.
 A seed can be set for reproducibility.